Islandora/documentation/docs/installation/docker-custom.md

 ### Using your own certificates

 The default certificates are stored in the `certs` folder of `isle-dc`, and you can simply overwrite them with certificates from your certificate authority.
 As long as the certificates match the `DOMAIN` variable in your `.env` file, that is.
+Changing the files in the `certs` folder requires restarting the Traefik container, which you can do by running `docker-compose restart traefik`.

 | File | Purpose |
 | :---- | :------- |